Certificate of Rehabilitation / Application for Governor’s Pardon

 - P.C.
 289(j)

-If you are seeking to obtain a certificate of rehabilitation or submit an application for governor’s pardon, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers concerning your rights and eligibility.
-Mr. Rogers is located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation.
+If you are seeking to obtain a certificate of rehabilitation or submit an application for governor’s pardon, then contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation.